sundeepbassi/The-Wellbeing-Retreat/README.md

 (4) People and their pets doing these activities.

-I selected these images to show that yoga and meditation  could be both accessible and fun.
+I selected these images to show that anyone could do yoga and meditation and it was fun.
 ####  Video

 The two videos had error messages in the validator checks I was not sure whether to add them, the error was removed in the code and another check was done and it passed the test.